chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 * [Owen Washburn](https://www.twitter.com/owashb), Founder at Eno Works
 * [Christopher Whitaker](https://twitter.com/civicwhitaker), Consultant at Code for America

-We had everyone who went answer a few questions about themselves and what they're looking forward to at this year's Summit.
+We had everyone who's going answer a few questions about themselves and what they're looking forward to at this year's Summit.

 We can’t wait to meet everyone there!